Akasan/LoggerGenerator/README.md

 LoggerGenerator is a class for sharing the same log object with multiple python files.

 ## Install
-You can install using pip.
+You can install using pip (already registered to PyPI).
-`pip install .`
+`pip install LoggerGenerator`

 ## How to use?